-The people of Mandera had little or no access healthcare services, safe drinking water and diseases ranged from malaria, diarrhea, respiratory diseases brucellosis, measles and dengue fever just to mention a few.
+Mandera residents had little or no access to healthcare services, safe drinking water and diseases ranged from malaria, diarrhea, respiratory diseases, brucellosis, measles and dengue fever just to mention a few.

-Before devolution it was a story of high maternal/infant mortality, poor child survival and disease burden have been higher than the rest of the country.
-The sorry state of health services was contributed by inadequate infrastructure, pharmaceutical supplies and access to health care due to the number of the primary health care facilities in relation to the sparse nomadic population.
+Before devolution it was a story of high maternal/infant mortality, poor child survival and disease burden were higher than the rest of the country.
+The sorry state of health services was as a result of inadequate infrastructure, pharmaceutical supplies and access to healthcare due to the number of the primary healthcare facilities in relation to the sparse nomadic population.

-Over and above infrastructure and personnel challenges, inability to retain and attract skilled health workers continued to affect the quality of health care services while health facilities operated with only 3 percent staffing level, far from the recommended WHO standard of 3 health workers per 1,000 populations.
-Timely and adequate referral system has been one of the pronounced problems in attending to emergencies and saving human life especially that threatened by prolonged and complicated labor among women of child bearing age.
+Over and above infrastructure and personnel challenges, inability to retain and attract skilled health workers continued to affect the quality of healthcare services while facilities operated with only three percent staffing level, far from the recommended WHO standard of three health workers per 1,000 populations.
+Timely and adequate referral system has been one of the pronounced problems in attending to emergencies and saving human life especially those threatened by prolonged and complicated labour among women of child bearing age.

-Today, the county administration is proud to have made strategic interventions and fresh investments it we have rehabilitated and equipped 52 health facilities which we inherited while operating at10 percent capacity, we have hired staff and built new health centers.
+Today, the county administration is proud to have made strategic interventions and fresh investments.
+The county government has rehabilitated and equipped 52 health facilities which it inherited while operating at 10 percent capacity, hired staff and built new health centers.

-- Hired additional 360 medical professionals making it a total of 500
+- Hired additional 360 medical professionals bringing the total to 500

-- added 8 new health facilities totaling to 60 in the County
+- Added eight new health facilities bringing the total to 60 in the County

 - Rehabilitated and upgraded Mandera Referral Hospital